 They include the so far mostly used R245fa (GWP 1050) with a critical temperature of 154°C and a boiling temperature of 15.1°C.

 Solvay offers further refrigerants for ORC applications, containing the base component R365mfc.
 A product with the trade name Solkatherm® SES36 already presented several years ago contains perfluoropolyether as a blend component.
 It is an azeotropic blend with a critical temperature of 178°C. Meanwhile two zeotropic blends containing R365mfc and R227ea have been developed whose critical temperatures are 177°C and 182°C, due to different mixing ratios.
 They are available under the trade names Solkatherm® SES24 and SES30.

 In ORC systems zeotropic behavior may be advantageous.
 In the case of single-phase heat sources and heat sinks, the temperature difference at the so-called "pitch point" can be raised by the gliding evaporation and condensation.
 This leads to improved heat transmission due to the higher driving average temperature difference.

-As an expander for ORC systems screw and scroll compressors can be adapted in their construction accordingly.
-For several years BITZER has been involved in various projects and has already gained important knowledge with this technology and experience in design and application.
 A comprehensive description of ORC systems would go beyond the scope of this Refrigerant Report.
 Further information is available upon request.